alex-arana/platform-coding-challenge/README.md

 - If you want to change the port on which the web server is run you will need to modify the run script (run.sh) located in the `latency-measurement-endpoint` subfolder.
 Accordingly, you also need to modify the web service URL which is part of the CLI configuration within `latency-measurement-cli/application.properties`.

 - By default, the CLI program uses a file called `URL.txt` as input and it creates or writes to an output file called `latency.json`.
-If you wish to change either of those parameters you can do so by modifying the CLI run script (run.sh) to add the following parameters:
+If you wish to change either of those parameters you can do so by passing the following parameters to the client run script (run.sh):

 ```
-mvn clean package spring-boot:run --input="path_to_input_file" --output="path_to_output_file"
+$ ./latency-measurement-cli/run.sh --input="path_to_input_file" --output="path_to_output_file"
 ```